JanFriske/Figura-KI---Figura-AI/README.md

 Get Started with Figura-AI and Mojo 🔥
 Getting started with Mojo 🔥 in the Figura-AI project is easy.
 Modular provide Jupyter notebooks and detailed documentation to help you learn about the capabilities and features of Mojo 🔥.

-Join our community on Discord and help shape the future of AI programming with Figura-AI and Mojo 🔥!

 Disclaimer: Please note that Mojo 🔥 is still in development and some features may be subject to changes.